dubiZA/dubiza.github.io/content/posts/aws-waf-labs-operational-excellence.md

   - operational excellence
 ---

-A few month ago, I stumbled across some AWS provided resources in the form of labs that one can work through to better understand some of AWS recommended best practices.
+A few months ago, I stumbled across some AWS provided resources in the form of labs that one can work through to better understand some of AWS recommended best practices.
 I don't fully recall all the links I ended up finding (this is why the blog is being written - I know, browser bookmarks would also have been a good idea...), but at least one of the places with some good labs to work through is [https://wellarchitectedlabs.com](https://wellarchitectedlabs.com "AWS Well Architected Labs").

 So, this is Part 1 of my experience going through these labs.
 If you are not acquainted with the Well Architected Framework (WAF), you can read more about it in-depth at [AWS's website](https://aws.amazon.com/architecture/well-architected/?wa-lens-whitepapers.sort-by=item.additionalFields.sortDate&wa-lens-whitepapers.sort-order=desc "AWS Well-Architected").
 The nutshell version is the WAF is a framework that cloud architects can use to build robust, resilient, secure, performant and scalable cloud based infrastructure and application in the AWS ecosystem.
 It is comprised of 5 "pillars":